YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 Global Directory Abbreviations
 +++++++++++++++++++++++++++++++

 GDE uses the following abbreviations to display the output of a global directory.
 The following list show global directory abbreviations with the associated qualifiers.
-For a description of the function of individual qualifiers, see `"GDE Command Summary" <./gde.html#id3>`_.
+For a description of the function of individual qualifiers, see `GDE Command Summary`_.

 +-----------------------------------------+----------------------------------------+
 | Abbreviation                            | Full Form                              |